-A sequence of one or several shots counting from the serve to the moment when the speederTM is out of bound.
+A sequence of one or several shots counting from the serve to the moment when the speeder TM is out of bounds.

-Head umpire
+Head Umpire

-The head umpire is the observer of the ICO and is also called tournament referee.
+The Head Umpire is the observer of the ICO and is in charge of the whole tournament.